Open Data Policy

 - The City of Minneapolis CIO, or the CIO’s designee, is responsible for the management and implementation of this policy, including development and enforcement of procedures and operational strategies necessary to accomplish these policy objectives, and shall submit an Open Data Compliance Report due June 30 annually; and

-- Each Department will assign an Open Data Coordinator(s) who shall: (1) coordinate activities within their respective departments to achieve these open data policy goals; (2) serve on the Open Data Advisory Group; and (3) assist the IT Department in the preparation of the annual Open Data Compliance Report.
+- Each Department will identify an Open Data Coordinator(s) who may: (1) coordinate activities within their respective departments to achieve these open data policy goals; (2) serve on the Open Data Advisory Group; and (3) assist the IT Department in the preparation of the annual Open Data Compliance Report.

 Data Set means statistical or factual information (1) contained in structured data sets; and (2) regularly created or maintained by or on behalf of and owned by a department which supports or contributes to the delivery of its services, programs, and functions.
 Such term shall not include image files or other non-structured data sets.
 Nothing in this policy shall be deemed to prohibit a department from voluntarily sharing information not otherwise covered under this policy.

 Open Data Portal means an online repository for open data that is assessable through the public Internet to facilitate access to and re-use of public sector information.

 Open Data means public information that should be freely available for use and re-use that does not need to be kept private due to federal law, state statute, city ordinance, or other policy.

 III.
 General Conditions